openwisp/openwisp-firmware-upgrader/docs/developer/extending.rst

 cross-checks the DTB scan against the fwtool trailer.
-If ``model`` is present but ``model_confirmed`` is not explicitly set to ``True`` (and ``source`` is not ``"dtb"``), the image is stored with extraction status *Incomplete* rather than *Success*, and an operator has to confirm it manually before the image becomes eligible for automatic device pairing
+If ``model`` is present but ``model_confirmed`` is not explicitly set to ``True`` (and ``source`` is not ``"dtb"``), the image is stored with extraction status *Incomplete* rather than *Success*.
+Incomplete images are still paired with matching devices automatically, but the unverified board value is worth reviewing manually.

 API Views
 ---------